arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 ---

 ## Overview
-In this tutorial you will build a MicroPython application with OpenMV that uses the Portenta Vision Shield to detect faces and overlay them with a custom bitmap image.
+In this tutorial you will build a MicroPython application with OpenMV, to use the Portenta Vision Shield to detect faces and overlay them with a custom bitmap image.
 Think of it as building your own camera filter that puts a smile on every face it detects.
 This tutorial is based on the face detection example that comes with the OpenMV IDE.

 ## Goals